LlamasAreTheBest/kafka-connect/README.md

 First you need Docker ;) You can finde an installation guide online: [Install Docker](https://docs.docker.com/get-docker/)

-### Docker run

 ### Docker compose

-If you use Docker compose create a File *docker-compose.yml*.
-You can copy the file below or check out the *[docker-compose.yml](https://github.com/LlamasAreTheBest/kafka-connect/blob/main/docker-compose.yml)* File in this repository.
+If you use Docker compose create a file *docker-compose.yml*.
+You can copy the file below or check out the *[docker-compose.yml](https://github.com/LlamasAreTheBest/kafka-connect/blob/main/docker-compose.yml)* file in this repository.
 You definetly need __KAFKA_BOOTSTRAP_SERVERS__  and __KAFKA_GROUP_ID__ as environment varibles.

 To configure the *connect-distributed.properties* you can create enviroment varibles.
 Use **KAFKA_** as prefix and add the desired value in __Kapital Latters__.
 In Example:
 ```
 KAFKA_KEY_CONVERTER: org.apache.kafka.connect.storage.StringConverter
 ```
-will result the following output in the *connect-distributed.properties*-File:
+will result the following output in the *connect-distributed.properties* file:
 ```
 key.converter=org.apache.kafka.connect.storage.StringConverter
 ```

 To add your own Kafka Connectors collect them in a folder and mount it.
-Make sure that the __KAFKA_PLUGIN_PATH__ matches the mounted volumes.
+Make sure that the __KAFKA_PLUGIN_PATH__ matches the destination folder of the mounted volume.

 ```sh
 version: '3'